hoangtubongdem153/Product-Directory-Webapp/README.md

 - All components are cross-device cross platform compatible.

-## Installation steps / How to run locally? ✌️
+## Installation steps / How to run locally ? ✌️

-Clone the Repository from Github. https://github.com/Pushpendra-1697/Product-Directory Then do the following steps:
+Clone the Repository from Github. https://github.com/Pushpendra-1697/Product-Directory

+Then do the following steps:

 ```bash